-The X-ray diffraction suite at the University of Warwick is a Research Technology Platform primarily for analytical materials research.
-The suite is headed by the director, Professor Richard Walton, and the facility manager, Dr David Walker.
+The X-ray diffraction suite at the University of Warwick is a Research Technology Platform (RTP) offering state-of-the-art X-ray scattering services, primarily for materials research.
+The suite is headed by the academic director, Professor Richard Walton, and the facility manager, Dr David Walker with support from our SAXS specialist, Dr Steven Huband, and our senior technician, Dave Hammond.
 It was founded by Professor Pam Thomas.
+Our team are highly knowledgeable and have multi-disciplined expertise.
+For further information and any enquiries regarding the use of these X-ray facilities for industrial work please contact the facilities manager Dr David Walker or visit the Warwick Scientific Services website.

-The X-ray suite is available for industrial users at competative rates.
-A wide range of services are available, including powder diffraction for phase identification, structural determination, accurate lattice parameter determination, in-situ diffraction, stress & texture measurements, SAXS, single-crystal structural solution and more.
-A variety of forms of sample can be accomodated from large single crystals, thin-films to ceramics and powders.
-Our team are very experienced and have multi-disciplined expertise.
-For further information and any enquiries regarding the use of these X-ray facilities for industrial work please contact the facilities manager Dr David Walker or visit the Warwick Scientic Services website.
+The X-ray suite is available for contract work by industrial users at competitive rates.
+A wide range of services are available, including powder diffraction for phase identification, structural determination, accurate lattice parameter determination, in-situ diffraction, stress & texture measurements, SAXS, XRF, single-crystal structural solution and more.
+A variety of forms of sample can be accommodated from large single crystals, liquid dispersed nano-particles, thin-films, and solids to ceramics and powders.

 Although Warwick University is currently closed due to Covid-19, the X-ray facility staff are working from home and can be contacted by email to assist with analysis or other queries related to X-ray diffraction and scattering.

 D. S. Cook, M. R. Lees, J. M. Fisher, D. Thompsett & R. I. Walton, Ga2.52V2·48O7·33(OH)0.67, a synthetic member of the nolanite/akdalaite-type family of oxyhydroxides containing trivalent vanadium